r-dbi/adbc/README.md

 [![Codecov test coverage](https://codecov.io/gh/r-dbi/adbc/branch/master/graph/badge.svg)](https://codecov.io/gh/r-dbi/adbc?branch=master)
 <!-- badges: end -->

-adbc is an DBI-compliant interface to the hypothetical Kazam database.
+adbc is an DBI-compliant interface to the hypothetical adbc database.
 It is intended to be used as boilerplate for new DBI backends.

 ## Installation